Land Use Plan

 The mandate of a port is to facilitate trade and to support the regional economy.
 For the Port of Hamilton, this means serving as an essential link in several supply chains: steel-making, agri-food, construction materials, petrochemicals, and manufacturing.
 HPA’s updated Land Use Plan must seek to maximize efficient transportation services to these industries.

 Port uses are determined by federal legislation, and are confined to transportation and logistics uses, as well as transportation-intensive industrial uses.
 In order for the port to fulfill its mandate, it must maintain its transportation-intensive industrial function and character.

 A port is also an industrial community, comprising a network of companies.
 Port strategies may include initiatives that contribute to a more integrated, sustainable and efficient port community.

 The Land Use Plan must explain how port activities will be undertaken in a financially and socially responsible, and environmentally sustainable fashion.

 A port is a regional economic asset, and also an important local landholder.
 Port land uses contribute to the character and perception of Hamilton Harbour, and the city of Hamilton.

 The updated Land Use Plan should include our community’s best ideas to maximize the port’s economic contribution, while contributing to a healthy, vibrant waterfront and city.
 We are particularly interested in the areas where port uses intersect with commercial/residential/other public space.

 - Input from more than 200 members of the public and agencies has been received as part of the update process.
-The online survey is now closed, and the report is in the drafting stage.
-If you have any comments or questions, please email us:

 Open House Display Boards